Skip to main content

 Assessing your report

 Agriculture Victoria is responsible for the administration of the Agricultural and Veterinary Chemicals (Control of Use) Act 1992 (the Act) and parts of the Drugs, Poisons and Controlled Substances Act 1981.
-These Acts regulate the supply and use of agricultural and veterinary chemicals, stock food and fertilisers.
+These laws regulate the supply and use of agricultural and veterinary chemicals, stock food and fertilisers.

-What is an audit
+What is an audit?

 The investigation process

-The aim of an investigation is to assess if the relevant Act has been complied with by the person using the chemical(s).
+The aim of an investigation is to see if the chemical user has followed the relevant Act.

-- Photographs, reports or any other relevant documentation such as spray records
+• Photographs, reports or any other relevant documentation such as spray records.

-- Permission for officers to enter your property to take samples
+• Permission for officers to enter your property to take samples.

 Timeframes for an investigation